Australia's desperate scramble to attract immigrants after the devastation of WWII

 A key concept in Australia's post-war immigration policy was "Populate or perish".

-This catchphrase, which often attributed to Arthur Calwell who was the Minister for Immigration from 1945 to 1949, articulated a new realisation: without a significant increase in population, Australia couldn't survive as a nation.
+This catchphrase, which is often attributed to Arthur Calwell who was the Minister for Immigration from 1945 to 1949, articulated a new realisation: without a significant increase in population, Australia couldn't survive as a nation.

 In 1947, Australia's population was around seven million.
 Given the country's massive size, this meant that there weren't enough people to defend against potential invaders or build a strong economy.